jpquast/protti/cran-comments.md

 ## Submission

 * We fixed a bug that was caused by an API change of the UniProt database.
+* The bug caused an error to appear when \donttest examples were tested.
+* This release therefore fixes the problem reported by Prof. Brian Ripley.

 ## Test environments
 * macOS-latest (on GitHub actions), R 4.2.1